 Make a list of must-have functionalities.
 Do you need a secure client portal, automated document templates, or a way to manage emails alongside your files?
 Understanding exactly what you need the system to do will give you a clear set of criteria to measure each option against.
 Having a list of essential features will make your evaluation process much more focused and effective.

-Consider Your Team Size and Growth
+Consider Your Team’s Size and Future Growth

 The right software needs to work for the team you have today and the one you plan to have tomorrow.
 Think about how many people will need access and what their comfort level is with new technology.
 A system that’s powerful but difficult to use will only lead to frustration and low adoption rates.
 Look for an intuitive interface that your entire team can get the hang of quickly.